Goshawk adirondack wolf wolves raptors

 Genus: Accipiter

-The largest of the accipiters, or bird hawks, and a resident of dense woodlands, the goshawk’s diet is mostly small mammals, such as squirrels and rabbits.
-They also take pigeons and grouse, and are a leading predator of the crow.
+accipiters, or bird hawks, and the most widely distributed worldwide, the goshawk is a about the size of a red-tailed hawk.
+A resident of dense woodlands, the goshawk's diet is mostly small mammals, such as squirrels and rabbits, but they also take pigeons, pheasant and grouse, and are a leading predator of the crow.
 Because they prey less on insect eating birds, they have not declined as much due to pesticide poisoning as their smaller cousin, the Cooper’s hawk.
 In fact, they have spread south from the Canadian forests to take over cooper hawk territories in some areas.

 Often used by falconers, goshawks will burst from cover to take prey.
 They are extremely daring, and will sometimes take domestic ducks, geese and chickens right in front of the farmer, which might partially explain why hawks in general have such a bad reputation.
-They nest high in hardwood trees, and will dive at and drive away people who approach their nest, with the larger female leading the attack.
+Accipiters, particulary the Goshawk, will also attack falcons, so falconers are wary of flying accipiters and falcons together.

 Athena